Warren-Fitzhenry/blog/README.md

 - mini projects are small articles with for example a drawing on a canvas, and some code showing how its done.
 - search box
 -

+# Gatsby notes

+anything in the pages directory will get a page